 If you already have a GP or wish to interpret your own results, you can come in for your hormone imbalance test without a GP consultation.
 In this case, we will send you your results & you can take them to your doctor for interpretation.

 If you are not sure what kind of hormone testing you need, we recommend that you have these tests done in conjunction with a GP consultation in order to make sure you cover the necessary markers, & then also so that you have support in interpreting the results & advice on any treatment going forward.

-We offer testing for the full range of female hormones, & have special hormone testing packages available as well as options for testing individual hormones.
+We offer to test for the full range of female hormones, & have special hormone testing packages available, as well as options for testing individual hormones.

 For women, the most dramatic hormonal shifts occur during puberty, pregnancy, childbirth & breastfeeding, perimenopause, menopause, & post-menopause, as well as every month with the changes in the menstrual cycle.

-Your doctor may recommend hormone testing if you are experiencing any of the following:
+Your doctor may recommend hormone imbalance testing if you are experiencing any of the following:

 Some of the more common conditions affecting hormone levels are PCOS (polycystic ovarian syndrome), diabetes, hyperthyroidism (overactive thyroid), hypothyroidism (underactive thyroid), thyroid nodules, stress, adrenal insufficiency, tumours, & cancer.